PaystackHQ/paystack-android/README.md

 }
 ```

-Make sure to call this method in the `onCreate` method of your Fragment or Activity.
+Make sure to call this method in the `onCreate` method of your Fragment or Activity or Application.

 ### 2. setPublicKey